Aleksandras-2021/Aleksandras-2021/README.md

 ### Projects:

  -  `imbieras/psi-2023-lab` - a Tinder-like academic matching program for study buddy finding built with .NET.
- -  `Point-Of-Sale-System` - a Business-to-Business point of sale system with inventory management & Employee roles and more built with .NET.
+ -  `Point-Of-Sale-System` - a Business-to-Business point of sale system with inventory management, Employee roles, and more.
  -  `DzefersonS/Under-Siege` - a 2D economy management/defense game built with Unity.
  -  `Vurello` - a simple yet customizable Trello clone.